axieinfinity/ronin-documentation/docs/delegators/onboarding/purchase.md

 ---
 title: Purchase RON
-description: How to purchase RON
+description: Learn where to purchase RON
 ---